• Skip to main content

 Helianthus (Sunflower)

-Helianthus, commonly known as Sunflower, is an iconic symbol of radiant beauty and the vibrant warmth of summer.
-The name Helianthus is derived from the Greek words “helios,” meaning sun, and “anthos,” meaning flower, a fitting appellation for a plant known for its sun-like appearance and affinity for sunlight.
+Few plants capture the spirit of summer quite like the Sunflower, scientifically known as Helianthus annuus — a symbol of joy, warmth, and resilience.
+Derived from the Greek words helios (sun) and anthos (flower), Helianthus lives up to its name, turning its golden blooms toward the sun as it moves through the sky.
 Indigenous to North America, sunflowers have a rich history dating back thousands of years, with evidence of their cultivation by Native American tribes.
 The common sunflower (Helianthus annuus) is the most widely cultivated species and has become synonymous with the genus.

 Helianthus